Chemical Plant Fire Attorneys

 Representing the Injured in Houston, All of Texas, Louisiana & Nationwide

-Due to our extensive experience handling chemical plant accidents, our injury lawyers have learned much about the costs of chemical plant fires.
+Due to our extensive experience handling chemical plant accidents, we have learned much about the costs of chemical plant fires.
 Through our clients’ tragic stories, we learn about the emotional, physical, and financial costs of suffering a chemical fire.
 We discovered that when profits are prioritized above safety, employees pay the price.
 At Arnold & Itkin LLP, we are committed to ensuring that burned workers suffer as little as possible for others’ mistakes.
 While we cannot wash away your emotional and physical pain, our Houston plant explosion lawyers can fight for the money you need to obtain proper medical treatment and financial security.
 By representing workers who endured scenarios such as the Deepwater Horizon explosion or the Texas City explosion, we have secured billions of dollars in verdicts and settlements on behalf of our clients.

 Call (888) 493-1629 for a free consultation with our chemical fire lawyers.